Ryushe/mangamaker/notes.md

 - if cover not found use the one from mangakatana

 - amazon meta.py:
+    - only apply the data it was able to retrieve(IMPORTANT)
     - have data based on volumes
     - get book data if fails
     - add skip functionality